kyotamatheo/not-for-public/Project #36 - Stock Tracker App/README.md

 # Project #38

 ### Movie App (TheMovieDB)
-I am gonna showing to you how to code a Movie App using JavaScript. in this video i'm using TheMovieDB api to get movies info.
+I am gonna showing to you how to code a Movie App using JavaScript. in this project i'm using TheMovieDB api to get movies info.
 Also this code is fully responsive and when you scroll it will load more results❗️

 ## Warning
 You need to get your own api key and replace it in index.js file on line 1 :